-CARGILL PUBLISHED ITS COCOA & CHOCOLATE SUSTAINABILITY REPORT 2017 / 2018
+CARGILL PUBLISHED ITS COCOA AND CHOCOLATE SUSTAINABILITY REPORT 2017 / 2018

 ICI board member Cargill published its 2018 sustainability report, listing the activities of some important actions such as preventing child labor, community wellbeing and employment for young adults.